All Episodes

 And even I think everyone's been wrong before.

-That that's very dangerous.
+That's very dangerous.

-So, one is do you mean man-made or not?
+So, one is, do you mean man-made or not?

-Like climate change itself just says change, it doesn't say anything about the cause, and yet the cause is very important, particularly because we're talking about like fossil fuels and what should we do about fossil fuels.
+It doesn't say anything about the cause, and yet the cause is very important, particularly because we're talking about like fossil fuels and what should we do about fossil fuels.

 Maybe the most important equivocation has to do with like how extreme it is.

-So is it you know moderate?
+So, is it moderate?

 Is it extreme?

-And then even related to that is positive negative.
+And then, even related to that is positive, negative.

-Like the term climate change doesn't tell you that.
+Like, the term climate change doesn't tell you that.

-But then imagine you just have this very weird, you have this very equivocal term, and then you hear, oh, 97% of scientists agree with climate change, or 97% of climate scientists.
+But then, imagine you just have this very weird, you have this very equivocal term, and then you hear, oh, 97% of scientists agree with climate change, or 97% of climate scientists.

 Like, what the hell do they agree to?